 Cliff manages and oversees soil and groundwater investigations.
 His clients depend on his attention to detail and trust his technical expertise as he advises them on important environmental issues.
 Cliff has developed a niche expertise in advising First Nations Communities on environmental matters.
 Clifford has conducted numerous peer reviews of Phase One and Phase Two Environmental Site Assessments to assist his clients make informed environmental decisions.

-Disciplines: Quaternary Geology, Environmental Site Assessments, Phase One and Phase Two ESAs, Peer Reviews
+Disciplines: Quaternary Geology, Environmental Site Assessments, Excess Soil Management, Phase One and Phase Two ESAs, and Peer Reviews.